It appeals to us that something as simple as changing the timing of things can have a potent effect.

 People go mad for any short cut to actually putting in some effort and marketers take advantage of this (flash a little bit of science while conveniently not talking about the bigger picture) to sell us on something new.

 Any time someone presents you the nutritional importance pyramid upside-down, your BS detector should go off.

-The truth: Getting the timing of things right most certainly has favourable effects on body composition, however, if you gloss over the most impactful, foundation levels of your nutrition plan (calorie intake, the macro composition, and the micronutrition) you are wasting your time, money and effort.
+The truth: Getting the timing of things right most certainly has favorable effects on body composition, however, if you gloss over the most impactful, foundation levels of your nutrition plan (calorie intake, the macro composition, and the micronutrition) you are wasting your time, money and effort.

 Consider the first three stages of the nutrition pyramid the big picture.
 Now we’re going to look at the fourth stage while trying to not get lost in the meaningless details.
 Here’s what we’ll cover:

 As with this series as a whole, this article is written in the order of importance that each addition will likely benefit you.

 This is important to bear in mind because as I mentioned at the very start of this series, adherence is the most important factor in all of this – the best diet is the one you can keep – so please balance the additional complication as you work through each step, with your ability to stick to it.

 And by no means feel that you have to implement all of it.

 ‘A meal‘ in this context refers to anything from a snack (protein shake for example) to a real food meal (protein, veggies, fats and carbs).
 I am not including a low-calorie pre-workout supplement such as Jack3D (whatever is the trend these days), or BCAAs in this definition.

 The number or meals you will want to consume is related to the volume of food you are consuming and what time of day you will train.